mjtamlyn/ayb-notes/a-postgres-demystified.md

 Fuzzystrmatch - cool for looking at "similar" strings.

 Moving data - there's a COPY statement.
+You can do this with a `db_link` and query across dbs.